US Open (tennis): Wheelchair

-Junior
+Juniors

 Prize money

-The total prize money for the 2022 US Open was $60,102,000 and is the largest package of all Grand Slams and the largest in tournament history.
+The total prize money for the 2025 US Open is $90 million, making it the largest package of all Grand Slams and the largest in tournament history.
 The package is divided as follows:

-The men's and women's singles prize money (US$42,628,000) accounts for 70.9 percent of total player base compensation, while men's and women's doubles (US$6,943,200), men's and women's singles qualifying (US$6,259,200), and mixed doubles (US$667,700) account for 11.6 percent, 10.4 percent, and 1.1 percent, respectively.
+The men's and women's singles prize money ($63,240,000) accounts for 70.3 per cent of total player base compensation, while men's and women's doubles ($9,560,000), and mixed doubles ($2,360,000) account for 10.6 per cent and 2.6 per cent, respectively.
 All prize money for the doubles competitions are distributed per team.
-The prize money for the wheelchair draw amounts to a total of US$1,032,000, which accounts for a total of 1.7 percent of the package, and additional expenses, such as per diem and direct hotel payments of US$2,571,900 accounts for a total of 4.3 percent.
+The prize money for the wheelchair draw amounts to a total of $1,600,000, plus additional expenses, such as per diem and direct hotel payments.

-In 2012, the USTA agreed to increase the US Open prize money to $50,400,000 by 2017.
-As a result, the prize money for the 2013 tournament was US$33.6 million, a record US$8.1 million increase from 2012.
-The champions of the 2013 US Open Series also had the opportunity to add US$2.6 million in bonus prize money, potentially bringing the total 2013 US Open purse to more than US$36 million.
-In 2014, the prize money was US$38.3 million.
-In 2015, the prize money was raised to US$42.3 million.
-In 2021, the USTA set a new record for the highest prize money and total player compensation in the tournament's history with $57,462,000, and also boosted the prize money for the qualifying tournament to $6,000,000, a 66% increase over the package in 2019.
+In 2012, the USTA agreed to increase the US Open prize money to $50.4 million by 2017.
+As a result, the prize money for the 2013 tournament was $33.6 million, a record $8.1 million increase from 2012.
+The champions of the 2013 US Open Series also had the opportunity to add $2.6 million in bonus prize money, potentially bringing the total 2013 US Open purse to more than $36 million.
+In 2014, the prize money was $38.3 million.
+In 2015, the prize money was increased to $42.3 million.
+In 2021, the USTA set a new record for the highest prize money and total player compensation in the tournament's history with $57,462,000 and also boosted the prize money for the qualifying tournament to $6 million, a 66% increase over the package in 2019.

+The 2023 tournament saw another record, with total prize money reaching $65 million.
+Efforts were also undertaken to enhance support for participants across all events by implementing expanded player expense assistance measures.
+This iteration of the tournament introduced substantial changes in player per diem allowances, extending to all competitors.
+Notably, travel vouchers worth $1,000 have been newly introduced.
+Moreover, players can receive an additional hotel room or witness a twofold increase in their daily hotel allowance, which has been raised from $300 to $600, provided they choose alternate lodging.
+Additionally, an elevation in meal allowances and provision of racquet stringing services are also in effect for all participating players.